-- 1 cup (about 4 oz.) cubed fresh mozzarella cheese
+- 1 cup cubed fresh mozzarella cheese, about 4 ounces

 - 2 Tbsp. olive oil

-- 1 cup leftover cooked pasta (any type of pasta on hand with or without sauce will work)
+- 1 cup leftover cooked pasta (any type of pasta with or without sauce will work)

-- In a large bowl, beat the eggs with heavy cream.
-Stir in mozzarella, tomatoes, basil, and Pecorino Romano cheese.
-Season with salt and pepper according to taste.
+- In a large bowl, whisk the eggs with half and half.
+Stir in mozzarella, tomatoes, basil, and cheese.
+Season with salt and pepper to taste.

 - In a 10-12 inch ovenproof skillet, heat the olive oil over medium heat.
 Add the pasta and cook for a few minutes just to heat it up.

-- Pour in the egg mixture and cook until the edges begin to firm up, while drawing the cooked egg edges toward the center of the pan, letting the raw egg run to the perimeter of the pan, about 5 minutes.
-You want the frittata to be almost done but still runny in the center.
+- Pour in the egg mixture and cook until the edges begin to firm up, while drawing the cooked egg edges toward the center of the pan, letting the raw egg run to the outer part of the pan, about 5-7 minutes.
+You want the frittata to be halfway cooked.
+It will still be runny in the center.

 - Transfer the frittata to the oven and bake for 7-10 minutes or until cooked through.
 For a browned, crispy top, run the frittata under the broiler for a minute or two at the end of cooking.